Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

      may flag your account and get you banned. but hey, what else do we linux users even expect for companies like these?

 I'm still very inexperienced, so this is the best I can come up with.
-For me, adding this to Chromium
+For me, adding this to Chromium sounds like the most likely and sustainable thing with the least risk for a ban.